equinor/radix-public-site/public-site/docs/radix-config/index.md

 The port number that the [job-scheduler](/guides/jobs/job-manager-and-job-api.md) will listen to for HTTP requests to manage jobs. schedulerPort is a **required** field.

+In the example above, the URL for the compute job-scheduler is `http://compute:8000`

 ### `notifications`

 ```yaml